Pearly Penile Papules Melbourne

 Tea tree oil is an antibacterial oil often used for skin infections, which pearly penile papules are not.
 Tea tree oil will not work to remove your pearly penile papules because it simply does not work that way.
 Additionally, undiluted tea tree oil applied to the skin can really burn.
 Never apply undiluted essential oils to the skin, and if you really want to remove your pearly penile papules (and a tea tree-scented penis), avoid this home remedy and visit our Melbourne clinic.

-AHA is used as a mild skin peel or wash, with stronger concentrations obtained by prescription only, or as therapeutic chemical peel at your dermatologist.
-You cannot get hold of AHA in a concentration that can peel skin – or your pearly penile papules – over the counter, nor should you try.
+Some chemicals and creams are used as a mild skin peel or wash, with stronger concentrations obtained by prescription only, or as therapeutic chemical peel at your dermatologist.
+You cannot get hold of these creams in a concentration that can peel skin – or your pearly penile papules – over the counter, nor should you try.
 You are likely to damage your penis using a chemical peel, and it would have been faster and easier to walk into ENRICH in Melbourne and have your pearly penile papules removed the old fashioned way – by laser.

 You do not have an infection, so applying any type of antibacterial or antibiotic will not do anything at all.